aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 #### Quick example

-Let's imagine a component which returns a different element depending on the detected device.
+Let's imagine a component which output changes depending on the type of device.

 ```js
 import { Component } from 'react';